NICMx/Jool/en/modprobe-siit.md

 IPv4 prefix lengths default to 32 and IPv6 prefix lengths default to 128.

 Comma-separated arguments can contain up to 5 entries.
-If you need more, use the userspace application counterpart.
+Please use the userspace application counterpart if you need more.

 ### `pool6`